canonical/ubuntu-core-docs/docs/en/brand-store.md

 !!!
 Note:
-          This picture still does not show the required system authentication through which a system may gain access to their Brand Store.
+          This picture still does not show the required system authentication through which a system may gain access to its Brand Store.

-Systems whose model points at a Brand Store are rejected unless authentication via a Serial Vault is also used:
+Its model points at a Brand Store are rejected unless authentication via a Serial Vault is also used:

 ![image][brand-store-4]

 - Models point systems to their Brand Store
-- Systems can be rejected by the Brand Store as unauthenticated
+- Systems can be rejected by the Brand Store as being unauthenticated

 ## Authentication through the Serial Vault

 A normally configured Brand Store authenticates a system trying to access it.
 Authentication is done based on an authentication token called a **macaroon** (see figure below).
-The macaroon is provided by the Canonical **Authentication Service** after the device has obtained a signed serial assertion.
+The macaroon is provided by the Canonical **Authentication Service**, included in the Store API, after the device has obtained a signed serial assertion.
 Without a proper serial assertion, the device cannot obtain the macaroon and is rejected by the Brand Store.
 A proper signed serial assertion is given to a system by the **Serial Vault**.
 Obtaining a signed serial assertion from the Serial vault normally occurs when the system first boots up.

 This process involves a couple of pieces: